Podman vs Docker: The 2025 Container Showdown

 Before we zoom in on Podman and Docker, it's worth remembering how we got here.

-Docker didn’t invent containers, but it made them usable.
+Docker didn't invent containers, but it made them usable.
 It abstracted away the messy Linux primitives—namespaces, cgroups, and union file systems—into a clean developer experience.
-The docker run command became shorthand for modern software deployment.

 But as containerization matured, so did the expectations:

-- Composability: Developers wanted modular tools that integrated cleanly with Kubernetes and CI/CD pipelines.
+• Composability: Developers wanted modular tools that integrated cleanly with Kubernetes and CI/CD pipelines

-Docker’s architecture, built around a central daemon, started to feel like a constraint.
-Podman emerged to solve exactly that.
+Docker's architecture, built around a central daemon, started to feel like a constraint.
+The daemon requires root privileges, creates a single point of failure, and makes per-user isolation difficult.

 Architecture: Daemon vs Daemon-less